Aortic dissection: D-dimer

 A measurement of blood D-dimer level may be useful in diagnostic evaluation.
 A level less than 500 ng/ml may be considered evidence against a diagnosis of aortic dissection, although this guideline is only applicable in cases deemed "low risk" and within 24 hours of symptom onset.
 The American Heart Association does not advise using this test in making the diagnosis, as evidence is still tentative.

 Chest X-ray

-Chest radiography may although demonstrate a change in the morphology of the thoracic aorta which can be seen in aortic dissection.
-Classically, new widening of the mediastinum on radiograph is of moderate sensitivity for detecting an ascending aortic dissection; however, this finding is of low specificity, as many other conditions can cause apparent widening of the mediastinum.

-There are several other associated radiographic findings: